 So, as a product manager, how can you best avoid taking on unnecessary debt and negotiate existing debt without slowing things down or stalling innovation?
 Here are some tips to help.

-1. Make technical debt part of every conversation with your developers.
+1. Make how to manage technical debt part of every conversation with your developers.

 Odds are that your development team is intimately familiar with existing technical debt.
 They’re also likely well-positioned to provide debt-related insights that can help you weigh the pros and cons of planning decisions currently on the table.